West Auckland flood recovery progress West Auckland flood recovery progress

 Scenic Drive, Waiatarua (elevation site)

-The works have begun at this site.
-We will install a series of fan drains under the road to help manage the water levels in the soil.
-Once these have been installed the team will continue with swale and culvert works, then do pavement repairs.
+We have installed a series of fan drains under the road to help manage the water levels in the soil.
+We have completed swale and culvert (drainage ditches) works, and pavement repairs on the road.

 Tanekaha Road, Titirangi